2026 TAA Institute for Textbook & Academic Authors | Meet with a Mentor

 Dannelle StevensProfessor Emerita, Portland State University

-Dannelle D. Stevens, Ph.D., is a Professor Emerita from Portland State University who has served as a coach, mentor, and writing buddy for faculty for over twenty years.
-She has presented at numerous national and international conferences to faculty about boosting their writing productivity and their sense of well-being and confidence about writing.
-Her recent book, Write More, Publish More, Stress Less, (2019, Routledge) offers graduate students and faculty numerous tricks of the trade designed to outfox the expectations of the system and become productive academic authors who know what to do when staring at the blank page.
-As a mentor, she is a great listener and guide through the winding and sometimes seemingly treacherous path toward success in your academic life.
+Dannelle D. Stevens, Ph.D., Professor Emerita from Portland State University, has served as a mentor, coach, and writing workshop facilitator for faculty for over fifteen years.
+She was the Faculty-in-Residence for Academic Writing for PSU for over ten years.
+She has been invited to present at numerous national and international universities to share her expertise on boosting faculty writing productivity and reducing stress.
+Her book, Write More, Publish More, Stress Less (2019, Routledge) offers faculty numerous “tricks of the trade” to outfox the publishing expectations of the system, boost confidence in writing, and build a creative and sustainable writing practice.
+As a mentor and faculty member for over 30 years, she is a great listener and insightful guide through the winding and seemingly treacherous path toward enduring writing success in your career.

 Mentoring Topics: